Nikke Kokko: International play

-Kokko then represented Finland in the IIHF World Junior Championship in 2023, although he served as his team's third goaltender and did not play in a single game.
-Kokko also played in the 2024 installment, where he acted as Finland's main goaltender and played five games.
+Kokko then was named to Finland's roster for the 2023 World Junior Ice Hockey Championships, although he served as his team's third goaltender and did not play in a single game.
+Kokko was named to Finland's roster for the 2024 installment, in which he served as Finland's main goaltender and played five games, including the bronze medal game, which Finland lost to Czechia.
+He finished the tournament with a 3.86 goals against average and a .870 save percentage.